sankalp1999/DSA_problems/README.md

 https://leetcode.com/discuss/general-discussion/458695/dynamic-programming-patterns

 ## Reflection
+Emphasis should be on the thinking process.
 - Think of some simple logic initially and not apply any algo design technique directly.
 - Don't assume difficulty of question initially.
 If scores are there, then thats good to estimate.
 - Focus on thinking for more time.

 ## Online Tests for internship (Not placement)
-This is all luck or I am dumb or maybe just others are better than me who cleared.
+This is all luck or I am dumb or maybe just others are better than me(pressure handling, thinking, previous efforts, smartness) who cleared.
 Anyways, i will keep doing problems as i enjoy solving even though i suck at it.

 ## Mistakes
 - Many a times problems have simple solution which does not involve DP, recursion etc. Implementation adn greedy are the way to go for this practice.